 Meet their eyes.
 We like people who look at us.
 Too much eye contact and it can feel threatening, but too little and you come off insincere.
 Yes, this is a balancing act to practice.

 Gesture.
-Point directly at a feature and look at it with the shopper.
-They will follow your gesture, and so will their eyes as you describe the benefit.
+Point directly at a feature and look at it together.
+They will follow your hand movement, and so will their eyes as you describe the benefit.
 Use an open hand or two fingers together, it's perceived as more open and friendly.

 Nod.
 Nodding is another sign of being engaged.
 It shows active listening and agreeing with someone.